UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

     > In the 'Create New Proposal for NAISS SENS Small 2026', add a project title and click 'Create new proposal'

-THis leads you to the next page, the proposal details.
+This leads you to the next page, the proposal details.

 ???- question "How does that look like?"